hotkit/odin/Schema/README.md

 So, run all `001.blue` scripts for the modules you need before you run any `001.green` ones.
 Then you can move on to `002` etc.

+Before any of the modules can be loaded the `bootstrap.sql` must be run in the database you want to put the Odin data into.

+Individual migration files can be easily run using the Python `odin` command.

 ## core ##

+Central management of the identity of the users of a system.

 ## authn ##